 - Click here to Request a Prospectus

-This Diploma course provides existing managers (or those considering a career in management) with a comprehensive overview of Managing Projects, Budgeting and Interpreting Financial Statements in an organisation environment.
+This ILM Project Management and Finance course provide existing managers (or those considering a career in management) with a comprehensive overview of Managing Projects, Budgeting and Interpreting Financial Statements in an organisation environment.
 Learners will look at key areas of management practice before branching into the areas of Project Management and Managing Finance.
-The course aims to equip learners with competencies in the areas of managing people, planning implementing and evaluating projects and interpreting key financial statements in management decision making.
+The course aims to equip learners with competencies in the areas of managing people, planning, implementing and evaluating projects and interpreting key financial statements in management decision-making.

 By choosing to study this course with CMIT, Students have 24×7 access to CMIT eLearning for the duration of the course.
 This includes a comprehensive Course Manual, Video, Quizzes and personalised Tutor Support.
 The course documentation for this ILM Diploma in Leadership and Management – Project Management & Finance course is detailed and easy to read.
 You will also be able to upload assessments online and receive online feedback.
 You can use the eLearning system from any computer that has internet access.

-Who should complete this ILM Diploma in Leadership and Management – Project Management & Finance course?
+Who should complete this ILM Project Management and Finance course?

 - Anyone in business who wishes to learn specialised skills in finance and project management.